Oereor/PlantsVsZombies-Unity/README.md

 - Where is the Peashooter?
 It will come after the Health system of zombies.

 - And the zombie Health system?
 Well, I'm working on the animations of zombies losing head and dying.
 That's part of this.

+- More game contents, such as level progress and level selector, as well as more kinds of zombies, will...
+Well, I don't know when they can be published.